gluonhq/gluonfx-gradle-plugin/README.md

-# Gluon Client plugin for Gradle
+# GluonFX plugin for Gradle

-The Gluon Client plugin for gradle projects leverages GraalVM, OpenJDK and JavaFX 11+, by compiling into native code the Java Client application and all its required dependencies, so it can directly be executed as a native application on the target platform.
+GluonFX plugin for gradle projects leverages GraalVM, OpenJDK and JavaFX 11+, by compiling into native code the Java Client application and all its required dependencies, so it can directly be executed as a native application on the target platform.